-The School will cover the cost of tuition when students take a Center for Talent Development (CTD), One Schoolhouse)or Constellation Learning course as part of an established course of study (i.e., when a student has already completed the School's most advanced course in a sequence; when a student wishes to continue language studies that are not offered at the School; or when a student joins the School mid-year and needs to complete a course not offered on campus).
-Approved courses taken through our partners will figure into the student's Roycemore GPA.
+The School will cover the cost of tuition when students take a Constellation Learning course as part of an established course of study (i.e., when a student has already completed the School's most advanced course in a sequence; when a student wishes to continue language studies that are not offered at the School; or when a student joins the School mid-year and needs to complete a course not offered on campus).
+Approved courses will figure into the student's Roycemore GPA.
 Students may also seek approval to take other courses offered through our partners, but the family may incur an additional cost if the course is not part of an established course of study as listed above.